Royal Rumble (2007): Reception

 The AT&T Center has hosted many different events that have a variety of seating maximums.
 A basketball event, which has a smaller set-up than a wrestling event, can hold a maximum of 18,797 fans.
 Due to the Royal Rumble's production, the maximum standard was lowered and the event drew 13,500 fans and received 491,000 pay-per-view buys.
 WWE made $15.8 million from pay-per-view revenues in their first quarter (which included the Royal Rumble, No Way Out, and WrestleMania) versus $17.1 million in 2006 for the same events, a $1.3 million difference.
 The 2006 Royal Rumble also resulted in 548,000 pay-per-view buys, 57,000 more than the 2007 Royal Rumble.
 Canadian Online Explorer's professional wrestling sub website, Slam!
 Wrestling, rated the entire event 7.5 out of 10 points, due to the event not lasting its entire three hours and many mishaps that occurred during the Royal Rumble match, which they also rated a 7.5.
 The last man standing match between John Cena and Umaga was widely praised.
-The Royal Rumble 2007 was released on DVD on February 27, 2007 and was distributed by WWE.
+The Royal Rumble 2007 was released on DVD on February 27, 2007 and was distributed by WWE Home Video.
 The DVD debuted on Billboards Top DVD sales chart at #3 on March 24, 2007.
 The DVD remained on the chart for 13 consecutive weeks until June 16, 2007 when its final rank was at #10.